ppy/osu-wiki/news/2020/2020-08-10-project-loved-august-2020.md

 ## osu!standard

-osu!standard Loved candidates were chosen by ::DigitalHypno::{ user=4384207 } and [fartownik](https://osu.ppy.sh/users/56917)!
+osu!standard Loved candidates were chosen by ::DigitalHypno::{ user=4384207 } and ::fartownik::{ user=56917 }!

 ---